More on Maximally Permissive Similarity Control of Discrete Event Systems: Saturated -automata

-Example \ref{example-couter example} reveals that none of Theorem 1-3 obtained in \cite{2020Synthesis} is valid in general.
-Next, we will show that they do hold under the assumption that specifications are image-finite.
-The key fact is that, under the assumption of image-finiteness, minimal elements always exist in the set $N(W,\sigma)$, which ensures $\Sigma_{uc}$-admissibility and the saturation of the automaton $(G,R)^\uparrow$.
+In the following, we intend to correct the flaws in \cite{2020Synthesis} based on Theorem \ref{th-couter-S arrow is a solution2} and \ref{theorem-couter-maximall-permessive}. {Whereas example \ref{example-couter example} reveals that none of Theorem 1-3 obtained in \cite{2020Synthesis} is valid in general, below we will show that they do hold under the assumption that specifications are image-finite.
+The key fact is that, under the assumption of image-finiteness, minimal elements always exist in the set $N(W,\sigma)$, which ensures $\Sigma_{uc}$-admissibility and the saturation of the automaton $(G,R)^\uparrow$.}

 \begin{lemma} Let $G=(X,\Sigma, \longrightarrow, X_0)$ and $R=(Z,\Sigma, \longrightarrow, Z_0)$ be two automata and $(G,R)^\uparrow=(Y^\uparrow,\Sigma,\longrightarrow,Y_0^\uparrow)$.
 If $R$ is image-finite, then, for any $W\in Y^\uparrow$, $\sigma\in \Sigma$ and $W'\in N(W,\sigma)$, there exists a minimal element $W^*$ in $N(W,\sigma)$ such that $W^*\subseteq W'$.